-Job and Family Services 2017 Annual Report Stephanie M. Kowal, Director
+Ottawa County Job and Family Services 2018 Annual Report Stephanie M. Kowal, Director

 The Ottawa County Department of Job and Family Services, administers Federal, State and County Public Assistance, Child Support, Children and Adult Protective Services and Workforce Development programs.
 We are located in the Ottawa County Resource Centre at 8043 W. SR 163, Suite 200, in Oak Harbor.
-Over the course of 2017, the Agency partnered with the State of Ohio, to provide a variety of sources our residents can use to apply for benefits, obtain information on the status of individuals' cases, and the ability to check for balances on child support case.
+Over the course of 2018, the Agency partnered with the State of Ohio, to provide a variety of sources our residents can use to apply for benefits, obtain information on the status of individuals' cases, and the ability to check for balances on child support case.
 Additionally, while the number of individuals utilizing services from the agency has increased, much of our work may be provided by internet, phone or mail, rather than requiring individuals to incur the expense of travel to and from the agency to apply for help.

-The Ottawa County Department of Job and Family Services was the conduit for over \$80 million in federal and state aid, and child support payments, that benefited the families and residents in Ottawa County.
+The Ottawa County Department of Job and Family Services was the conduit for over \$75 million in federal and state aid, and child support payments, that benefited the families and residents in Ottawa County.
 These funds were spent primarily in local grocers, physician and other medical offices, long term care facilities, businesses and other vendors and providers in and around Ottawa County.
-The administrative cost to provide these safety net services was 3.4% of the total budget.
-The 42 staff of this agency are invested in ensuring the safety net services are provided to our community members.
+The administrative cost to provide these safety net services was 3.9% of the total budget.
+The 43 staff of this agency are invested in ensuring the safety net services are provided to our community members.

 Workforce Development provides services to local residents and businesses.
 This was done through a combination of federal funds including the Workforce Innovation and Opportunity Act, and Temporary Aid to Needy Families.
 Through coordination with economic development resources, Workforce Development aided in upgrading the skills of job seekers and the workforce of Ottawa County businesses.
 Services that benefited job seekers more directly include resume writing, career counseling, job matching, employment testing, training and supportive services for employment.
-Youth and adults utilized job search services in the OhioMeansJobs Ottawa County center over 3600 times throughout the year.
-The Workforce Development program expended \$785,126 on training and employment related supportive services for layoff aversion clients, job seekers and those just entering the workforce.
+Youth and adults utilized job search services in the OhioMeansJobs Ottawa County center over 2811 times throughout the year.
+The Workforce Development program expended \$575,346 on training and employment related supportive services for layoff aversion clients, job seekers and those just entering the workforce.
 Work Activity and Youth programs also assisted in educational attainment, transportation, work ethic, work experience, parenting, summer employment and independent living skills to area youth and adults.
-The Work Activities program has provided area businesses, schools, and social service agencies with volunteers and subsidized summer employment totaling over 3,000 hours of service.

-The Income Maintenance (IM) Department administers the four major public assistance programs: the Food Assistance Program, Medicaid, Subsidized Childcare, and Cash Assistance, as well as a Benefit Recovery unit.
+The Income Maintenance (IM) Department administers the four major public assistance programs: Supplemental Nutrition Assistance Program, Medicaid, Subsidized Childcare, and Cash Assistance, as well as a Benefit Recovery unit.
 The mission of the IM department is to see that every eligible person in Ottawa County receives the services they are entitled to in a prompt, professional and efficient manner.

-Benefits for the Food Assistance Program are used to supplement an eligible individual's or family's budget for food and nutrition, using an Electronic Benefit Transfer card.
-The total amount issued to families in 2017 was \$4,483,154.
-The number of individuals benefiting from the Food Assistance Program averaged about 3,362 per month.
+Benefits for the Supplemental Nutrition Assistance Program are used to supplement an eligible individual's or family's budget for food and nutrition, using an Electronic Benefit Transfer card.
+The total amount issued to families in 2018 was \$4,245,768.
+The number of individuals benefiting from the Food Assistance Program averaged about 3,130 per month.

-Cash Assistance has two categories.
-Ohio Works First (OWF/TANF) is a monthly cash assistance program for families with minor children and an income below 185% of the Federal Poverty Level.
+Cash Assistance, or the Ohio Works First (OWF/TANF) is a monthly cash assistance program for families with minor children and an income below 185% of the Federal Poverty Level.
 Many times, this provides additional help to grandparents and other extended family members, who have taken young children into their home.
-OWF benefits totaled \$392,244 for 2017, with an average of 8 adults and 155 children who received this financial resource each month.
-The second category of cash assistance, Disability Assistance (DA), is assistance for single individuals who have been declared disabled but are not yet receiving Social Security, and ended in 2017.
-DA assistance for 2017 totaled \$25,549, with a monthly average of 16 individuals.
+OWF benefits totaled \$381,966 for 2018 with an average of 5 adults and 147 children who received this financial resource each month.